wandb/terraform-google-wandb/README.md

 This module is intended to run in an Google Cloud account with minimal preparation, however it does have the following pre-requisites:

-### Terrafom version >= 1h
+### Terrafom version >= 1

 ### Credentials / Permissions

-**AWS Services Used**
+**Google Services Used**

-- SQL Cloud (MySQL)
+- Google SQL Cloud (MySQL)
-- Kubernetes
+- Google Kubernetes Engine
+- Google Storage Bucket
+- Google PubSub
+- Google Managed Certificates
-- Cloud DNS
+- Google Cloud DNS

-### Public Hosted Zone

-If you are managing DNS via Cloud DNS the hosted zone entry is created automatically as part of your domain management.

 ## How to Use This Module